These practices deserve a lifetime of study. This blogpost looks at mantra as encountered in my experience of yoga and

 “Om, We Worship the Three-Eyed One (Lord Shiva)/ Who is Fragrant (Spiritual Essence) and Who nourishes all beings/ May He sever our Bondage of Samsara (Worldly Life)/ … and thus Liberate us from the Fear of Death, by making us realize that we are never separated from our Immortal Nature.”
 In my words; Om Salutations to Shiva, Blessings from Shiva, destroyer of ignorance, regenerator of our light being, in body, mind and spirit.

-Read the Sanskrit verse quietly or chant it out loud, gain understanding of its meaning in meditation on the translation and the vibration of the sounds, and you will get the feel of Mantra Sounds of Devotion.
-Dwell in this thought form energy and it leads to self-realisation – when affirmed regularly it changes ones perception of self and reality.
+Read the Sanskrit verse quietly or chant it out loud, to gain understanding of its meaning.
+In meditation on the translation, and the sounds, and you will get the feel for the vibrational wisdom of the Mantra Sounds of Devotion.
+Dwell in this thought form energy, affirm it with frequent repitetion and it wll change your perception of self and reality.

 Gayatri Mantra also begins with an Om salutation; to All that dwells in the physical realm, conscious mind and omnipresent spirit.
 See Gayatri Mantra and the Primal Force of Life.

 A sound syllable to help activate each chakra, and harmonise the chakra system, when combined with the OM, is a simple, effective way to evolve the bodymind.